ElenaTomasVela/AlterCard/README.md

 docker compose up -d db
 ```

-By default, it will run on port 27017.
+By default, the database will run on port 27017.